TubeTrap™ Setups

 |

 Nothing can actually get rid of room modes, short of removing the room entirely.
 But adding bass traps will even out the bass response and improve transient attacks and decay.
 Although every mode has a unique pattern of pressure zones distributed throughout the room, all modes have pressure zones in the tri-corners.
-ASC is the pioneer of corner loaded bass traps, and the TubeTrap remains the unsurpassed upgrade for all high performance audio acoustic systems. |
+ASC is the pioneer of corner loaded bass traps, and the TubeTrap remains the unsurpassed upgrade for all |

 |